ljagiello/auctf-2020-ctf/Reversing/Sora/README.md

 Author: nadrojisk

 ## Solution
 This is a reverse challenge.
-First lets see what strings we have in a binary (I will skip not important one):
+First lets see what strings we have in a binary (I will skip not important ones):
 ```
 […]
 aQLpavpKQcCVpfcg